-McGinn first suggested that “We have been trying for a long time to solve the mind-body problem.
+McGinn begins by suggesting that “We have been trying for a long time to solve the mind-body problem.
 It has stubbornly resisted our best efforts.
 The mystery persists.
 I think the time has come to admit candidly that we cannot resolve the mystery.” (p.
 349).
-And then he attempted to answer the annoying-question by arguing that a human’s cognitive system is not fitted to solve the mind-body problem, to develop the Tmb.
-In a way similar to the fact that one cannot perceive the whole range of the electromagnetic spectrum, it is possible to suggest that human cognitive capacity is innately limited and cannot grasp the complex relation between the neurophysiological activity of the brain and consciousness.
+He then goes on to argue that the human cognitive system is not equipped to solve the mind-body problem, just as it is impossible for us to perceive the whole range of the electromagnetic spectrum.
+It could be suggested that human cognitive capacity is innately limited and unable to grasp the complex relation between the neurophysiological activity of the brain and consciousness.
 McGinn (1989) writes: “It is just that, in the case of the mind-body problem, the bit of reality that systematically eludes our cognitive grasp is an aspect of our nature.” (p.
 366).
-He continues and writes: “I have argued that we cannot know which property of the brain accounts for consciousness, and so we find the mind-brain link unintelligible.” (p.
+He continues: “I have argued that we cannot know which property of the brain accounts for consciousness, and so we find the mind-brain link unintelligible.” (p.
 359).
-Observations about the brain will not lead one to reveal consciousness, and introspecting conscious experiences will not bring one closer to the relevant brain activity.
-Physical phenomena are explained by purely physical explanations without any involvement of conscious states such as will, belief, intention and emotion.
+Observations about the brain will not lead to any revelations about consciousness, and methods of introspection (i.e., observing one’s own conscious experiences) will not bring us any closer to an understanding of the relevant brain activity.
+Physical phenomena can be explained by purely physical accounts without involving conscious states such as will, belief, intention, and emotion.

-McGinn’s approach, which has been called “mysterianism”, was subjected to criticisms that I will not discuss here (see e.g., Flanagan, 1922; Rowlands, 2007).
+McGinn’s approach, which has been called “mysterianism”, has been subjected to criticism that I will not discuss here (see e.g., Flanagan, 1922; Rowlands, 2007).

-As mentioned above, the paper’s main concern is in the attempt to answer the annoying-question (why Tmb has not been discovered yet).
-In addition to McGinn’s proposal, which is based on the suggestion that human mind is simply not equipped to solve the mind-body problem, I will propose three additional possible answers, and will concentrate mainly on the last one.
+As mentioned above, the main aim of this paper is to attempt to answer the perplexing question of why a successful Tmb has not been discovered yet.
+Beyond McGinn’s proposal, which is based on the suggestion that the human mind is simply not equipped to solve the mind-body problem, I propose three approaches and will concentrate mainly on the last one.

+The First Approach

-The first additional possible answer: one may propose that Tmb has not been developed not because of the limitation of human cognitive capacity as McGinn (1989) suggested, but because of the limitation of the scientific methodology.
-Why?
-Because this methodology has been developed for research in physical and biological phenomena (the sciences) it may be proposed that this methodology is not appropriate for investigation of the phenomena of consciousness.
-It should be noted that this argument is not new, as the doubt about the misfit of the natural science’s methodology to research human’s mentality has a long history.
-For example, at the end of the nineteenth century, German philosophers and researchers (such as Wilhelm Dilthey, Max Weber) posited a distinction between (a) the explanation (erklaren) of the natural world, research in the natural sciences, and (b) the meaningful understanding (verstehen) of the human world, research in the humanities and social sciences (see discussions in Grimm, 2016, 2019; Rakover, 1990, 2018, 2021b).
-Although this distinction is no longer accepted, most scholars consider that applying directly the research methodologies developed in the natural sciences to human research is difficult to do.
+A successful Tmb has not been developed not because of the limits of human cognitive capacity, as McGinn (1989) suggests, but because of the limitations of scientific methodology which has been developed for research on physical and biological phenomena (the sciences).
+Perhaps this type of methodology is not appropriate for investigations into the phenomena of consciousness.
+It should be noted that this argument is not new.
+For example, at the end of the 19th century, German philosophers and researchers (such as Wilhelm Dilthey and Max Weber) posited a distinction between (a) the explanation (erklaren) of the natural world, i.e., research in the natural sciences, and (b) a meaningful understanding (verstehen) of the human world, i.e., research in the humanities and social sciences (see discussions in Grimm, 2016, 2019; Rakover, 1990, 2018, 2021b).
+Although this distinction is no longer accepted, most scholars agree that it is difficult to directly apply the research methodologies developed in the natural sciences to research in human sciences.
 This difficulty stems from the fundamental concept of consciousness (see, for example, Grimm, 2016; Rakover, 2018).